-Green and white is a wonderful colour combination.
+Green and white is a wonderful color combination.
 This theme is universal and fits nearly in every location from a modern loft to the grand castle.
-Traditionally this colour combination was used for weddings to symbolize the purity of the bride.
+Traditionally this color combination was used for weddings to symbolize the purity of the bride.
 This design concept can be translated in all seasons.
 Floral arches look beautiful here at church doors or for free ceremonies.

-Pastel colour with purple is wonderful for modern or more industrial looking locations. it comes really alive with lots of white backgrounds.This theme is playful but not bold.
+Pastel color with purple is wonderful for modern or more industrial looking locations.
+It comes really alive with lots of white backgrounds.This theme is playful but not bold.
 This theme only works if you also use pastel greens in between.
 Snowball, green hydrangeas or fern, and viburnum work well here.
-I Also use one of my all-time favorites sweet peas and ranuculus who come in so many pastle colours.
+I Also use one of my all-time favorites sweet peas and ranuculus who come in so many pastle colors.

 This very tender theme is all year round a highlight.
 It is very bridal and for all couples that want a harmonious look and feel on their special day.
 This colour combination looks fantastic in a floral wreath or floaty bouquet.

-This theme got inspired by all the changing colours of the forstleavein late September and October.
-Dahlias, roses, zinnias and different berry branches can be found in this amazing clour way.
+This theme got inspired by all the changing colors of the forest leave in late September and October.
+Dahlias, roses, zinnias and different berry branches can be found in this amazing color way.
 This design concept lightens up every location and gives it a warm glow.
 Especially combined with brass and gold this theme is truly magical.

 Fuchsia, Pink & Red - In love with Pink Wedding

 Pink is such a vibrant color and in combination with red and fuchsia it mesmerizing.
 This floral concept is great in late summer-autumn when wonderful raspberry branches can be combined with it.
 To make this theme work I tend to incorporate different nuances of pink to make it look lush rather than kitsch.

 Violett, Fuchsia & Pale Pink - Purple Wedding

 For this theme, I love to use hydrangeas because they come in such beautiful purple nuances in autumn.